coxandrew/rtracker/README.md

 ## Overview

-A command-line wrapper for the [PivotalTracker](http://pivotaltracker.com) API that allows to:
+A Ruby command-line wrapper for the [PivotalTracker](http://pivotaltracker.com) API that allows you to:

 * Report on overall health of projects
 * Import issues from JIRA